hpi52003/NaturalLanguage-to-SQL/RESULTS.md

 ORDER BY avg_duration_minutes DESC;
 ```

-**Issue:** The query averages `treatments.duration_minutes` (treatment duration), which is the closest available field.
-The schema does not have a dedicated `appointment_duration` column, so this is the best possible approximation.
-Result is directionally correct but semantically approximate.
+The schema doesn't have an `appointment_duration` column — only `treatments.duration_minutes` which tracks how long a treatment took.
+The agent used that as a proxy which is the closest thing available.
+The numbers aren't wrong, they're just treatment duration not appointment duration.
+This is a schema gap more than an agent error.

 ---

 ### Q18 — List patients with overdue invoices
 **Status:** ✅ Correct

-**Generated SQL:**
 ```sql
 SELECT DISTINCT p.first_name, p.last_name, p.email, p.phone,
        COUNT(i.id) AS overdue_invoice_count,